HollyT85/books_for_you/README.md

 <u><b>Overview</b></u>

-Next Book Please is aimed at the avid readers out there.
-It is a database where readers can find book reviews quickly and easily with minimal fuss.
-Users can also leave reviews to help others choose which books they would like to read next.
+Next Book, Please is aimed at the avid readers out there who are looking for a place to tell people all about their latest read.
+It is a database where readers can find and leave book reviews quickly and easily with minimal fuss.
+Users will be able to use the site to find their next book; something which can be inherently difficult to do without some words of advice!

-For users who are less digitally confident, there are little hints and tips along the way to make the experience smoother and, for those who are not used to leaving reviews, there are also hints on what makes a good review.
+For users who are less confident in either their technical skills or their review-leaving skills, there are little hints and tips in the most needed places to make the experience smoother and to cause as little stress as possible.

-It is designed as a space for anyone to use; younger and older, new reviewers and the more experienced ones and everyone in-between.
+Next Book, Please is designed as a space for anyone and everyone to use; there will be reviews from all genres of books and from many authors so there is something for everyone.
+It aims to be a one-stop place for the user to find their next book.

 <u><b>Site Overview & UX</b></u>

 ![responsive](static/images/readme/responsive.png)

 With the use of Bootstrap, the site is fully responsive on all platforms, as can be seen above.
 The nav bar collapses on small screens and the site is fully functioning and attractive on different screen sizes.

-I went for dark, neutral colours for the design as a starting point however, when my test group checked it, they felt the greys and whites worked well with the background image; as such I left it those colours as they got a positive response.
+I went for dark, neutral colours for the design as a starting point however, when my test group checked it, they felt the greys and whites worked well with the background image; as such I left it those colours as they got a positive response and work well with colour-contrast checking sites.

 The home screen is a simple box where users can login or register; if they wish to do neither, they can browse books via the navbar.
 The design is uncomplicated and easily navigable.
-This page however, is not accessible via the navbar if a user is logged in as it is unnecessary for logged-in users.

-I designed the login and registration system to be as simple as possible; just a username and a double password check.
-When my test group came to trying it out they were pleased; although at the time I did not have the hint buttons; these were added as a result of my test group some of whom got confused regarding how to create a secure password without being told.
+I designed the login and registration system to be as simple as possible - just a username and a double password check.
+When my test group came to trying it out, they were pleased; although at the time I did not have the hint buttons.
+These were added because of my test group; some of whom got confused regarding how to create a secure password.

-When it came to adding a book, for the purposes of this project, I have asked users to add a link; again, as a result of the test group, I have added a hint box as some users were not aware of how to do this.
+When it came to adding a book, for the purposes of this project, I have asked users to add a link; again, because of the test group, I have added a hint box as some users were not aware of how to do this.

 As an avid reader, I knew what I would look for in a review site however, I researched with other book readers what they would like to see.
-The overwhelming majority said they'd like it simple if they were adding a book with the only information being required being: image, title, author, genre.
-They also said they would like to see everything related to the books in one page (e.g. the book, the reviews and the ability to add a review) for ease of navigation; they did not want to have to go to many different pages to do what the site was intended; this is the reason for the layout.
+The overwhelming majority said they'd like it as simple as possible if they were adding a book with the only information being required being: image, title, author, genre.
+They also said they would like to see everything related to the books on one page (e.g. the book, the reviews and the ability to add a review) for ease of navigation; they did not want to have to go to many different pages to do what the site was intended for; this is the reason for the layout.
 The only exception to this is the add book function which is only accessible from the user profile.

 The final design and accessibility of all features has been checked by my test group who all said it was easy to navigate and the areas where they had struggled initially, were now clearly labelled with help.